Simplicity 1371 – Cynthia Rowley meets Vlisco

 Looks like my daring outfit might actually be wardrobe friendly, who would have thought?

-So, I ask you, readers, what’s the most crazy, out there, attention grabbing garment you’ve ever made?
+So, I ask you, readers, what’s the most attention-grabbing garment you’ve ever made?
 Have you ever tried sewing something you couldn’t imagine wearing?
 What styles or prints make you wonder if you could pull them off with confidence?